 Where to Stay in San Gimignano

-If you want the authentic experience of San Gimignano, stay for a night (or two).
+We stayed in Castiglion Fiorentino, about 1.5 hours away, because we wanted to stay in a villa with friends.
+However, if you want the authentic San Gimignano experience, stay for a night (or two) in the center.
 Once the day-trippers disappear, the town becomes super quiet, allowing you to really appreciate its charm and history.

 How to Visit San Gimignano, Italy

-San Gimignano, Italy, is perfectly located between Florence (1-hour drive) and Siena (1-hour drive), making it great to visit on a day trip.
+San Gimignano, Italy, is perfectly located between Florence (1-hour drive) and Siena (1-hour drive), so it’s an ideal day trip.

 By Car